zirgons/GAN_Test/README.md

-# GAN_Test
+# Machine Learning GAN test
-Machine learning GAN test
+As dataset for images used https://www.kaggle.com/datasets/splcher/animefacedataset There may be chance that Discriminator has a bug, but can't locate the problem